ukhsa-collaboration/standards-development/docs/environments.md

 - define all environments in code using Infrastructure as Code (IaC)
 - use only approved data types in each environment
 - apply the required quality checks before promoting changes
-- ensure environments are reproducible and consistent
+- ensure all environments are reproducible and consistent, including local development environments
 - document promotion and deployment processes
 - define responsibilities for testing, validation, and deployment

 ### Environment sizing

-Environment sizing helps teams choose the right scale for the right purpose.
-Lightweight environments are fast and cost-effective, while full-scale environments replicate production conditions for high-assurance testing.
+Environment sizing helps teams choose the right scale for the right purpose:

 - **Lightweight**: Fast to provision, low-cost, not production-scale.
+May be short-lived or ephemeral.
 Used for development, testing, and training.
 - **Full-scale**: Mirrors production scale and configuration.
+Usually long-lived.
 Used for staging and live operation.

 ### Environment types